Professional Tips for (Graduate School) Success

 A complete version of the ebook is available here: Pro Tips for Graduate School Success

 Joe O’Brian is an Associate Human Factors and User Experience Researcher at Research Collective in Tempe, AZ.
 As a graduate student in the Applied Psychology program at Arizona State University, he studied and published on topics such as learning, judgment and decision making, and ergonomic design.
 Upon graduating from ASU, he was awarded Ira A. Fulton Schools of Engineering’s “Outstanding Graduate Student” award for his research and academic accomplishments.
-He enjoys spending his spare time with his wife and (almost!)
-1 year-old daughter, building furniture and musical instruments, and putting paper towels on his cat, Packy.
+He enjoys spending his spare time with his wife and daughter, building furniture and musical instruments, and putting paper towels on his cat, Packy.